delorenj/choreograph/docs/architecture-choreograph-2025-12-22.md

 ### 9.1 Security Model

-DomesticSimulation is a **client-side only** application with no backend services.
+Choreograph is a **client-side only** application with no backend services.
 Security considerations are minimal but include:

 | Concern | Mitigation |
 |---------|-----------|